fireeye-ops/cache/resume.md

 #### Systems Monitoring - December 2011 to present

-As one unit of a small team of monitors (3-4 usually), we proactively monitor the entire farm (over 4500 servers) for issues before they become major.
+As one unit of a small team of monitors (3-4 usually), I proactively monitor the entire shared server portion of the farm (over 4500 servers) for issues before they become major.
 Issues I handle range from CPU abusers, low disk space, and hard drive errors to Denial of Service attacks/flooding, disaster recovery, and individual site performance reviews.
-I make public announcements on our [network status forums][] for extended downtime issues.
+I also make public announcements on our [network status forums][] for extended downtime issues.

 ## Skills